Batman: Gates of Gotham

-Batman: Gates of Gotham is a five-issue, monthly comic book limited series published by DC Comics involving the various characters of the Batman franchise.
+Batman: Gates of Gotham is a five-issue, monthly comic book limited series published by the comic book publishing company DC Comics involving the various characters of the Batman franchise.
 It is written by Scott Snyder and Kyle Higgins, and illustrated by Trevor McCarthy.
-The first issue was published May 18, 2011.
+The first issue was published on May 18, 2011.

 Publication history

 Preview art from the series was released by DC in April 2011, one month before the first issue's release.